Donation

 Immunoglobulins are made up of heavy chains and light chains.
 These heavy and light chains are usually bound together as “intact immunoglobulins.”
 Plasma cells produce more light chains than heavy chains.
 These unbound light chains circulate freely in the blood.
 These “free” light chains are present in both healthy individuals and in patients with myeloma.
 Healthy individuals have many intact antibody molecules circulating in their blood, but they have fewer free light chains.

-The Freelite test can show if the myeloma cells are releasing kappa free light chains at a high level and lambda light chains at a normal or lower level.
-The Freelite test can also show if the myeloma cells are secreting lambda free light chains at a higher level and kappa free light chains at a normal or lower level.
+The sFLC test test can show if the myeloma cells are releasing kappa free light chains at a high level and lambda light chains at a normal or lower level.
+The sFLC test can also show if the myeloma cells are secreting lambda free light chains at a higher level and kappa free light chains at a normal or lower level.

 Some patients’ myeloma cells secrete both heavy and light chains.
 Some secrete only heavy chains.
 Some secrete only light chains; this is called Bence-Jones myeloma.
 Some patients’ myeloma cells may secrete many more light chains at relapse than they did prior to treatment.